 Conversely, the chart above shows the impact on the System's projected assets if all future years' investment returns are 8.5% per year.
-As shown above, the assets would grow over the period rather than depreciate if the assets were to just return the assumed 7.5% per year.
+As shown above, the System is projected to be 100% funded by 2037, which is 15 years earlier when assuming an investment return of 7.5% per year.

-As anticipated, both the Actuarial Determined Contribution and Tread Water Cost are materially lower than if the assets were to return the assumed 7.5% per year.
+As anticipated, both the Actuarially Determined Contribution and Tread Water Cost are materially lower than if the assets were to return the assumed 7.5% per year.